xriss/gamecake/readme.txt

 desktops impact the performance of OpenGL code and are not recomended as development or runtime environments.

-All C code is packaged up inside lua libraries and C++ code/dependencies have been removed from the project.
+All C code is packaged up inside lua libraries and most C++ code/dependencies have been removed from the project.

 So this dir contains lua modules and premake build scripts for them